oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 All this ensures that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an external trigger.

 ## What are Transaction Tokens
-Transaction Tokens (TraTs) are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or robotic principal (e.g. workload) and assert an authorization context.
+Transaction Tokens (Tx-Tokens) are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or robotic principal (e.g. workload) and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call as it passes through multiple workloads.

 ### Nesting
-Alternatively, a TraT MAY be a signed JWT that has a nested TraT in its body.
+Alternatively, a Tx-Token MAY be a signed JWT that has a nested Tx-Token in its body.
 This nesting enables workloads in a call chain to assert their invocation during the call chain to downstream workloads.

-## Creating TraTs
+## Creating Tx-Tokens

-### Leaf TraTs
+### Leaf Tx-Tokens
-Leaf TraTs are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} token or an OpenID Connect {{OpenIdConnect}} token.
-This workload then performs an OAuth 2.0 Token Exchange {{RFC8693}} to obtain a TraT.
-To do this, it invokes a special Token Service (the TraT Service) and provides context that is sufficient for it to generate a TraT.
+Leaf Tx-Tokens are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} token or an OpenID Connect {{OpenIdConnect}} token.
+This workload then performs an OAuth 2.0 Token Exchange {{RFC8693}} to obtain a Tx-Token.
+To do this, it invokes a special Token Service (the Tx-Token Service) and provides context that is sufficient for it to generate a Tx-Token.
 This context MAY include:

 * The external authorization token (e.g. the OAuth token)
 * Parameters that are required to be bound for the duration of this call
-* Additional context such as incoming IP Address, User Agent, or other information that can help the TraT Service to issue the TraT
+* Additional context such as incoming IP Address, User Agent, or other information that can help the Tx-Token Service to issue the Tx-Token

-The TraT Service responds to a successful invocation by generating a TraT.
-The calling workload then uses the TraT to authorize its calls to subsequent workloads.
-Subsequent workloads may obtain TraTs of their own
+The Tx-Token Service responds to a successful invocation by generating a Tx-Token.
+The calling workload then uses the Tx-Token to authorize its calls to subsequent workloads.
+Subsequent workloads may obtain Tx-Tokens of their own

-### Nested TraTs
+### Nested Tx-Tokens
-A workload within the call chain of such an external call MAY generate a new Nested TraT.
-To generate the Nested Trat, it creates a new JWT that includes the received TraT in the body and signs the JWT itself so that subsequent workloads know that the signing workload was in the path of the call chain.
+A workload within the call chain of such an external call MAY generate a new Nested Tx-Token.
+To generate the Nested Tx-Token, it creates a new JWT that includes the received Tx-Token in the body and signs the JWT itself so that subsequent workloads know that the signing workload was in the path of the call chain.

-## TraT Lifetime
+## Tx-Token Lifetime
-TraTs are expected to be short-lived (order of minutes, e.g. 5 minutes), and as a result MAY be used only for the expected duration of an external invocation.
-If a long-running process such as an batch or offline task is involved, it can use a separate mechanism to perform the external invocation, but the resulting TraT SHALL still be short-lived.
+Tx-Tokens are expected to be short-lived (order of minutes, e.g. 5 minutes), and as a result MAY be used only for the expected duration of an external invocation.
+If a long-running process such as an batch or offline task is involved, it can use a separate mechanism to perform the external invocation, but the resulting Tx-Token SHALL still be short-lived.

-## Benefits of TraTs
+## Benefits of Tx-Tokens
-TraTs help prevent spurious invocations by ensuring that a workload receiving an invocation can independently verify the user or robotic principal on whose behalf an external call was made and any context relevant to the processing of the call.
-Through the presence of additional signatures on the TraT, a workload receiving an invocation can also independently verify that specific workloads were within the path of the call before it was invoked.
+Tx-Tokens help prevent spurious invocations by ensuring that a workload receiving an invocation can independently verify the user or robotic principal on whose behalf an external call was made and any context relevant to the processing of the call.
+Through the presence of additional signatures on the Tx-Token, a workload receiving an invocation can also independently verify that specific workloads were within the path of the call before it was invoked.

-## TraT Issuance and Usage Flows
+## Tx-Token Issuance and Usage Flows
-The figure below shows how TraTs are used in an a multi-workload environment.
+The figure below shows how Tx-Tokens are used in an a multi-workload environment.

 ~~~ ascii-art